mongodb/mongo/src/mongo/db/repl/README.md

 and is written into the `oplogTruncateAfterPoint` document.
 Now, the recovery process knows where to truncate the oplog on the rollback node.

+Before truncating the oplog, the rollback procedure will also make sure that session information in `config.transactions` table is consistent with the `stableTimestamp`.
+As part of [vectored inserts](https://github.com/mongodb/mongo/blob/1182fa8c9889c88c22a5eb934d99e098456d0cbc/src/mongo/db/catalog/README.md#vectored-inserts) and secondary oplog application of retryable writes, updates to the same session entry in the `config.transactions` table will be coalesced as a single update when applied in the same batch.
+In other words, we will only apply the last update to a session entry in a batch.
+However, if the `stableTimestamp` refers to a point in time that is before the last update, it is possible to lose the session information that was never applied as part of the coalescing.

+As an example, consider the following:
+1. During a single batch of secondary oplog application: i).
+User data write for stmtId=0 at t=10. ii).
+User data write for stmtId=1 at t=11. iii).
+User data write for stmtId=2 at t=12. iv).
+Session txn record write at t=12 with stmtId=2 as lastWriteOpTime.
+In particular, no session txn record write for t=10 with stmtId=0 as lastWriteOpTime or for t=11 with stmtId=1 as lastWriteOpTime because they were coalseced by the [SessionUpdateTracker](https://github.com/mongodb/mongo/blob/9d601c939bca2a4304dca2d3c8abd195c1f070af/src/mongo/db/repl/session_update_tracker.cpp#L217-L221).
+2. Rollback to stable timestamp t=10.
+3. The session txn record won't exist with stmtId=0 as lastWriteOpTime (because the write was entirely skipped by oplog application) despite the user data write for stmtId=0 being reflected on-disk.
+Without any fix, this allows stmtId=0 to be re-executed by this node if it became primary.

+As a solution, we traverse the oplog to find the last completed retryable write statements that occur before or at the `stableTimestamp`, and use this information to restore the `config.transactions` table.
+More specifically, we perform a forward scan of the oplog starting from the first entry greater than the `stableTimestamp`.
+For any entries with a non-null `prevWriteOpTime` value less than or equal to the `stableTimestamp`, we create a `SessionTxnRecord` and perform an untimestamped write to the `config.transactions` table.
+We must do an untimestamped write so that it will not be rolled back on recovering to the `stableTimestamp` if we were to crash.
+Finally, we take a stable checkpoint so that these restoration writes are persisted to disk before truncating the oplog.

 During the last few steps of the data modification section, we clear the state of the `DropPendingCollectionReaper`, which manages collections that are marked as drop-pending by the Two Phase Drop algorithm, and make sure it aligns with what is currently on disk.
 After doing so, we can